slarmoo/.github/profile/webFrameworks/introduction/introduction.md

 ### React

 React combines JavaScript and HTML into its component format.
 CSS must be declared outside of the JSX file.
-The component itself highly leverages the functionality of JavaScript and can be represented as a function or class.
+The component itself leverages the functionality of JavaScript and can be represented as a function or class.

 **JSX**